Aish-p/CowBull-Word-Guessing-Game/README.md

 * **Virtual Keyboard**: Users can interact with the game using either a physical or a virtual on-screen keyboard.
 * **Game Rules Reference**: The game includes a built-in rules modal for quick reference.

-This project leverages Webpack for module bundling and Babel to ensure compatibility across modern browsers.
-The back-end, powered by Node.js and Express, manages API calls for word generation and validation, ensuring a seamless and dynamic gameplay experience.
+This project leverages **Webpack** for module bundling and **Babel** to ensure compatibility across modern browsers.
+The back-end, powered by **Node.js** and **Express**, manages API calls for word generation and validation, ensuring a seamless and dynamic gameplay experience.

 ## Demo
 Here are screenshots from the CowBull game page: